matt-FFFFFF/dotfiles/README.md

 ## bugs

-This is designed to work on **Ubuntu**, so no surprises that this might not work on Mac OS.
+Many of the install scripts are designed to work on **Ubuntu**, so no surprises that this might not work on Mac OS.
+I'm now using Arch so I need to refactor this to cope with the two package systems.
 That said, I do use this as _my_ dotfiles, so there's a good chance I may break something if I forget to make a check for a dependency.

 If you're brand-new to the project and run into any blockers, please